Introduction

 The beginning of Multi-axis-Marlin

 As my next project, I chose to build a lab robot.
 I did not want to spend too much tinkering time on the hardware, so I decided to convert a 3D printer.
-That gave me the frame, stepper motors and controller board I needed, to start with.
+That gave me the frame, stepper motors and controller board to start with.
 The cheapest 3D printer kit which was supported by open source software was the Anet A8 by Shenzen Anet Inc. - The PipetBot-A8 project was born, and with it the Marlin2ForPipetBot firmware that was based on MarlinFirmware/Marlin.
 For version 1, I convert the extruder stepper motor into a fully fledged E-Axis.
 Therefore, I had to copy and adjust the code for the x axis endstop and homing and add it the code for the extruder stepper motor.
 I managed to get this working based on the bugfix-2.0.x branch, some months before the Marlin 2.0.0 tagged release.
 During that time, upstream Marlin firmware was changing heavily.
 After the Marlin 2.0.0 tagged release, I had considerable difficulties with rebasing my changes onto the updated Marlin code.

 After this was accomplished, I started to develop a graphical robot control software, deemed “Graphical G-code Generator” (GGCGen).
 For this poject I decided to learn how to use Python and wxpython.
 The reason was that Python seemed well suited also for data analysis, which I could use in science.
 At the same time it was fun and easy to use. wxpython provided a very solid cross-platform framework for GUI development that looks the same on all mayor operating systems.
-And it was much easier to understand than the original wxwidgets library for C++.
+And it was much easier to use than the original wxwidgets library for C++.

 Multi-axis support in Marlinfirmware/Marlin